Paigro/IAV25-IglesiasRodrigo/README.md

   children: list # Possible actions from this node.
   nVisits: int # Number of visits this node has been visited
   accPoints: int # Number of points accumulated in this node.
-  untriedActions: list = state.getPossibleActions() # Actions that are lef to try.
+  untriedActions: list = state.getPossibleActions() # Remaining actions.

     function expands() -> MCTSNode:
       action = untriedActions.pop() # Pick the first action to make.